 When you are constantly stressed, your body goes into fight or flight mode.

 This is a likely aftermath of our early survival days when we had to deal with the hungry salivating sabretooth tiger.
 (Is this 100% accurate?
 Probably not, but work with me here…).

 You can imagine all the blood leaving your brain and going into your muscles to take action.
-And while there might not be any sabretooth tigers around today, we still respond in the same way to stressful situations.
+And while there might not be any sabretooth tigers around today, we still respond in the same way to any stressful situations.